UCLouvain-CBIO/MDSvis/README.md

 ### License

-The `MDSgui` code is provided under [GPL license version 3.0 or higher](https://opensource.org/licenses/GPL-3.0).
+The `MDSvis` code is provided under [GPL license version 3.0 or higher](https://opensource.org/licenses/GPL-3.0).
 The documentation, including the manual pages and the vignettes, are distributed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 ### Citation

-If you use `MDSgui` in your research, please use the following citation:
+If you use `MDSvis` in your research, please use the following citation:

 >Hauchamps, Philippe, Simon Delandre, Stephane T. Temmerman,
 > Dan Lin, and Laurent Gatto.
 2024.